South Central Florida Express: Operation

 The South Central Florida Express (SCXF) is at its busiest during the main sugar harvest, which usually runs from October to March each year.
 U.S. Sugar is the only sugar company in the continental U.S. that transports sugarcane by rail.

 In addition to the SCXF, U.S. Sugar has its own private tracks known as the U.S. Sugar Railroad, which is made up of several branch lines running from SCXF tracks to sugar fields near Clewiston and Bryant.
 Unlike the SCXF, the USSC is not a common carrier and is not subject to Federal Railroad Administration regulations.

 Sugarcane harvested from fields along the line on the west and south sides of Lake Okeechobee is taken by rail in specially designed rail cars to U.S. Sugar's refinery in Clewiston for processing.
 The SCXF refers to these trains as "cane trains", which then take empty cars back out to the fields.

 On the east side of the lake, sugarcane is collected the same way and loaded cars are brought to Bryant Yard near Pahokee, where cars are combined on to longer trains before being sent to Clewiston.
 This movement of trains from Bryant to Clewiston is referred to as the Bryant Turn.
 Since the junction switch at the entrance to Bryant Yard is oriented north on the main line, Bryant Turn trains are backed out of the yard on to the main line before heading south and west to Clewiston.
 During harvest season, Bryant Turn trains can run as often as every four hours.

 Refined by-products such as sugar crystals and molasses are shipped from the refinery by rail to interchanges on each end of the line, where they are sent throughout the United States.
 Chemicals for refining sugar are also brought in to the refinery from the interchanges.
 SCXF's western terminus interchanges with CSX on their Auburndale Subdivision in Sebring, and the eastern terminus in Fort Pierce interchanges with the Florida East Coast Railway (FEC) in Fort Pierce.
 The SCXF also has haulage rights with the FEC to Jacksonville to further interchange with CSX and Norfolk Southern.

 Fleet

-The South Central Florida Express operates 12 EMD GP locomotives and about 800 specifically designed rail cars for transporting raw sugarcane.
+The South Central Florida Express operates eight EMD GP11 locomotives (road numbers 302-305, 308, 310, 312), six EMD GP38 locomotives (404-405, 407-410), six EMD GP40 locomotives (501-506), and two EMD SD40 series locomotives (6323 and 6324).
+U.S. Sugar also operates one SW1500 and one MP15AC switcher engine.
+To haul raw sugarcane, SCXF and USSC operate about 800 specifically designed rail cars.
 Nearly all locomotives on both SCXF and USSC tracks carry the USSC reporting mark.